A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Conclusion

 \section{Conclusion}

+We proposed a novel approach for exploring sources of inter-annotator disagreement by decomposing an existing annotation into separate components or levels.
+This approach allows the evaluation and analysis of the sources of inter-annotator disagreement separately for each level of the annotation.
+We suggested two distinct strategies to actualize our approach: a \textit{theoretically-driven} one, guided by prior knowledge of the annotation scheme, and an \textit{exploration-driven} one, in which many possible decompositions are inductively computed and considered for interpretation and evaluation.

-We explored inter-annotator disagreement in narrative analysis through the fundamental question of whether or not a narrative plot exists in the text.
-For this purpose, we presented a method for decomposing an existing annotation into two separate levels, based on that very question: (1) \textbf{whether} or not a narrative plot exists in the text and (2) \textbf{which} narrative plot elements it contains.
-We applied this method to an existing dataset labeled with a specific tension-release plot type, composed of three narrative elements (\textit{Complication}, \textit{Resolution} and \textit{Success}) and discovered that not only there is notable disagreement on the first level, but that given an agreement on the first level, the agreement on the second level is considerably higher.
-In addition, we performed a separate qualitative analysis of disagreement cases in each of the levels, observing various sources of disagreement, such as text ambiguity, scheme definition and personal differences between the annotators.
+As a use-case, we utilized a recently constructed narrative analysis dataset, annotated with a specific tension-release plot type, composed of three narrative elements (\textit{Complication}, \textit{Resolution} and \textit{Success}) by two annotator pairs~\cite{levi2022}.
+First, we based the theoretically-driven strategy on the fundamental question of whether or not a narrative plot exists in the text, by decomposing the annotation task into two separate levels: (1) \textbf{whether} or not a narrative plot exists in the text, and (2) \textbf{which} plot elements exist in the text.
+We quantified how much of the inter-annotator disagreement is explained by each of the two levels, discovering a notable disagreement on the first level, as well as a significant improvement in the agreement on the second level given an agreement on the first level.
+We additionally demonstrated possible sources for disagreement in each of the two decomposition levels through several examples.

-The insights gathered on the dataset may serve to reduce inter-annotator disagreement in future annotation endeavors.
-It is evident that the first level of annotation accounts for a considerable part of the disagreement; therefore, it may be beneficiary to address the question of whether or not there is a plot in the text in the annotators' guidelines.
-In addition, various sources of disagreement may be addressed -- scheme definition (e.g. examples (\getref{whetherSchemeReferential}), (\getref{whetherSchemeNarration}) and (\getref{whichSchemeNegation})), text ambiguity (e.g. examples (\getref{whichTextAmbiguity1}) and (\getref{whichTextAmbiguity2})) or personal differences between the annotators (e.g. examples (\getref{whetherAnnotatorBias}) and (\getref{whichAnnotatorBias})).
+Next, we applied the \textit{exploration-driven} strategy by computing all the possible decompositions over the annotation scheme, and producing the decomposed inter-annotator agreement scores for each.
+We used two different criteria to rank these decompositions: based on first-level agreement, and based on the average agreement on the three narrative elements, given an agreement on the first level (second-level agreement).
+Based on these rankings, we identified and discussed several informative decompositions which revealed interesting insights into the annotation task.